claws/quadcopter/doc/builds/alien5/index.rst

 Sub-Trim
 ++++++++

-Adjust sub-trim in Transmitter so that Roll, Pitch and Yaw are centered around 1500.
+Adjust sub-trim in Transmitter so that Roll, Pitch and Yaw have a minimum around 1020 and are centered around 1500.

 - Throttle: down 27
 - Aileron: left 29